frederic-perez/AmE-dictionary/data/dictionary.md

 __abuzz__ :two::hammer:
 __abysmal__
 __abyss__ _n_ :astonished::mega::six:
+__accident of birth__ _idiom_ Any and all particulars surrounding one's birth (physical characteristics, social background, and even nationality) that are considered a result of parentage and the specific circumstances of birth, and are therefore entirely out of one's control.
 __accidental__ _Ottolenghi is an accidental chef._
 __accolade__ _n_ :six: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
 __accommodation__ _n_ :pencil2: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.